Introduction

 The assessment of safety is the primary objective of Phase 1 and 1b studies.
 An important aspect at this stage is therefore to define the safety endpoints for these studies.

-The local and systemic adverse events to be monitored during the Phase 1 and 1b studies are reviewed and approved.
+The local and systemica dverse events to be monitored during the Phase 1a and 1b studies are reviewed and approved.

 In case of a live attenuated vaccine, a plan to assess vaccine shedding is prepared.

-The safety data of the Phase I study and Phase 1b in the target population (eg healthy neonates, or Mtb non-infected and/or infected adults from endemic regions) should indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
+The safety data of the Phase 1a study and Phase 1b in the target population (e.g. healthy neonates, or Mtb non-exposed and/or exposed adults from endemic regions) should indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
 No safety concerns precluding further clinical development should have been identified.

-Adolescent/adult vaccine: Safety data in both QTF- and QTF+ adults are required.
+Adolescent/adultvaccine: Safety data in both IGRA-negative and IGRA-positive adults are required.

-Adolescent/adult vaccine: Phase 2 studies confirm that safety is acceptable in both QTF- and QTF+ adults.
+Adolescent/adultvaccine: Phase 2 studies confirm that safety is acceptable in both IGRA- and IGRA+ adults.

 Neonate/infant vaccine: Safety/tolerability data from Phase 1b and 2 studies compared to BCG should appear acceptable.
-In the hypothesis that a better safety profile is the rationale of the improvement upon current BCG vaccination, Phase 1b and 2 data should support this hypothesis.
+Assuming a better safety profile is the rationale of the improvement compared to current BCG vaccination, Phase 1b and 2 data should support this hypothesis.

 At stage G, the review of Phase 2b data should confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.1% to 1%) adverse events.
 Altogether, experience from all studies should indicate an acceptable safety profile in the target population.
 The active monitoring of adverse events during Phase 3 may be modified in case of occurrence of any unexpected event during the Phase 2b trial.

-A plan to assess vaccine safety in HIV infected individuals is prepared, if it has not already been conducted (for example, for subunit vaccines).
+A plan to assess vaccine safety in HIV infected individuals and other priority populations such as pregnant individuals or individuals who are breastfeeding is prepared, if it has not already been conducted.

 TB vaccine target population considerations